Provider Manual | Section 11

 HPSM uses a combination of claims editing software and weekly oversight reports and edits integrated with the claims adjudication system to monitor claims prior to payment to identify billing issues such as unbundling, double billing, and the inappropriate use of modifiers.

 On a post-paid claim basis, HPSM uses software that reviews claims and flags potentially suspect billing activity.
-On a regular basis, an internal FWA committee reviews providers identified by the system and determines the next course of action.
-Actions that can be taken include, but are not limited to, provider education on correct billing procedures, medical record requests to review clinical justification for services provided, and requests for overpayment reimbursement.
+HPSM reviews providers identified by the system and determines the next course of action.
+Actions taken can include, but are not limited to, provider education on correct billing procedures, medical record requests to review clinical justification for services provided, and requests for overpayment reimbursement.

 HPSM is required to report suspected FWA cases to several state and federal agencies, depending on which line of business is impacted.
 Agencies to be notified include the California Department of Health Care Services (DHCS), Department of Managed Health Care (DMHC), and the National Benefit Integrity Medicare Drug Integrity Contractor (NBI MEDIC).
 HPSM also reserves the right to notify law enforcement if it is deemed appropriate.